Aerospace · MIL-Spec · AS9102 FAI · ITAR-Aware

 Daily verification on calibrated tooling; pull-force above 120 N at 22 AWG.

-Pre-coordinated with customer DER; 5 sections passed first-pass.
+Pre-coordinated with the program DER; sections passed first-pass.

 AS9102 FAI Forms 1/2/3